 Penalties for Gun Crimes After a Domestic Violence Conviction

 Anyone who possesses, purchases, owns, carries, or transports a firearm after a domestic violence conviction will be sentenced to mandatory jail time for not less than two (2) year nor more than ten (10) years.

 Contact Our Knowledgeable Team Today

-Our Rhode Island domestic violence defense attorneys are skilled and experienced defense lawyers who are ready to fight for you.
+Our Rhode Island domestic violence crimes and gun rights attorneys are skilled and experienced defense lawyers who are ready to fight for you.
 With your reputation, family, career, and gun rights on the line, do not hesitate.
-Get our lawyers working for you today!
+Get our Rhode Island domestic violence crimes and gun rights lawyers working for you today!
 Call 401-245-5100.